 This article has listed only the top five most common ways authors make money outside of book sales—there are many more!
 The goal is to find a method for sharing your wisdom that truly lights you up from the inside out.

-If you’d like help strategizing a plan for turning your book into a viable business, I’d love to talk to you one-on-one.
-Just schedule a call and let your matchmaker know you’d like to book a consultation with Kelly!
+If you’d like help strategizing a plan for turning your book into a viable business, we’d love to talk to you one-on-one.
+Just schedule a call and let your matchmaker know you’d like to book a consultation!